dreamfactorysoftware/platform-wiki/about-snowplow/Product-roadmap.md

 ## Longer-term: approximate schedule

-In this section we set out an approximate map of the new components and capabilities we want to add to SnowPlow, segmented by sub-system and by priority.
+In this section we set out an approximate map of the new components and capabilities we want to add to SnowPlow, segmented by sub-system and by time (aka priority).

 **Warning:** this schedule is approximate, and the items on it are subject to change.
 If you are interested in a specific functionality listed here, feel free to [Contact us](Talk-to-us) to find out more about its likely path-to-release.